-An AS/400 will auto configure when the Print Box is powered on.
-Therefore, you should save the new IBM emulation and then cycle the power on the interface's power off and back on to communicate the new emulation to the AS/400.
+Note: An AS/400 will auto configure when the Print Box is powered on.
+Therefore, you should save the new IBM emulation and then cycle the power on the interface to communicate the new emulation to the AS/400.

 COMMAND 25: IBM MOTION COMMAND